Just about every American knows at least part of the story of our Revolutionary War.

 But the lake was new territory, and nearly unknown to the British admirals.
 Fortunately, they had a map.
 It had been completed 10 years earlier by Deputy Surveyor John Collins in May, 1765, after two years of arduous outdoor work.

 Printed color copies of Collin's map survive today in our store.
 To the best of our knowledge, it is the ONLY single page large format map of the full lake.
 At 20''W x 52" H, it will make quite a statement in any city room or on your lake cottage wall.
+Also available in 13'' x 34''.

 The map was originally hand-drawn and colored.
 It is a stunner, and also remarkably accurate.

-Just introduced to the public, the 1765 Collin's Map of Lake Champlain makes a perfect gift for historians, lake dwellers and chart lovers!
+The 1765 Collin's Map of Lake Champlain makes a perfect gift for historians, lake dwellers and chart lovers!